 If you have five or more computers to be tagged, please contact the IS&T Service Desk to discuss available options.

 While IS&T and the MIT Police highly recommend STOP tags, they aren’t 100% foolproof.
 So it’s essential that you regularly back up the files on your devices.
-If you haven’t done this, find a friend in CrashPlan, a backup solution that IS&T recommends and offers to community members at no cost.
+If you haven’t done this, find a friend in CrashPlan, a cloud-based backup solution that IS&T recommends and offers to community members at no cost.

 Going away and taking your laptop with you?
 Take precautions before you leave and while traveling.